couetilc/react-social-icons/README.md

 # TODO

-- Replace Babel with SWC?
+- Replace Babel with SWC? before that I need to test for what babel is doing

 - Grep for all TODO/todo in the repository, address anything there.